-- Whether the transaction creates a conflict of interest or would violate the company's Code of Conduct - Whether the transaction would impair the independence of a director - Whether the transaction would be fair - Any other factor the committee deems appropriate
+- Whether the transaction creates a conflict of interest or would violate the company's Code of Conduct - Whether the transaction would impair the independence of a director - Whether the transaction would be fair - · Any other factor the committee deems appropriate

 Consideration of transactions with related parties is a regular item on the audit committee's agenda.
 Most of the transactions fall into the categories of standard agency contracts with directors who are principals of independent insurance agencies that sell our insurance products or with directors and executive officers who purchase our insurance products on the same terms as such products are offered to the public.
-Because the committee does not believe these classes of transactions create conflicts of interest or otherwise violate our Code of Conduct, the committee doesn such transactions preapproved.
+Because the committee does not believe these classes of transactions create conflicts of interest or otherwise violate our Code of Conduct, the committee deems such transactions preapproved.

-The following transactions in 2019 with related persons were determined to pose no actual conflict of interest and were approved by the committee pursuant to its policy:
+The following transactions in 2020 with related persons were determined to pose no actual conflict of interest and were approved by the committee pursuant to its policy:

-Thomas R. Schiff is a director of Cincinnati Financial Corporation and the chief executive officer of John J. & Thomas R. Schiff & Co.
+Thomas R. Schiff and Charles O. Schiff are directors of Cincinnati Financial Corporation and the chief executive officer and executive vice president, secretary and treasurer, respectively, of John J. & Thomas R. Schiff & Co.
 Inc., a privately owned insurance agency that represents a number of insurance companies, including our insurance subsidiaries.
 Our subsidiaries paid John J. & Thomas R. Schiff & Co.
-Inc. fees and commissions of \$6,246,209.
+Inc. fees and commissions of \$6,159,082.
 The company purchased various insurance policies through John J. & Thomas R. Schiff & Co.
-Inc. for premiums totaling \$682,295.
+Inc. for premiums totaling \$1,110,538.
 John J. & Thomas R. Schiff & Co.
-Inc. paid rent to the company in the amount of \$122,445 for office space located in the headquarters building and purchased property casualty insurance from our insurance subsidiaries for premiums totaling \$149,735.
+Inc. paid rent to the company in the amount of \$122,445 for office space located in the headquarters building and purchased property casualty insurance from our insurance subsidiaries for premiums totaling \$146,014.

-Dirk J. Debbink is a director of Cincinnati Financial Corporation, and principal owner, director and chief executive officer of MSI General Corporation and is a control person for several development limited liability companies, which on an aggregated basis purchased property casualty and life insurance from our insurance subsidiaries for premiums totaling \$132,043.
+Dirk J. Debbink is a director of Cincinnati Financial Corporation, and principal owner, director and chief executive officer of MSI General Corporation and is a control person for several development limited liability companies, which on an aggregated basis purchased property casualty and life insurance from our insurance subsidiaries for premiums totaling \$140,568.

-Douglas S. Skidmore is a director of Cincinnati Financial Corporation and principal owner, director and chief executive officer of Skidmore Sales & Distributing Company Inc., which purchased property casualty insurance from our insurance subsidiaries for premiums totaling \$689,187.
+Douglas S. Skidmore is a director of Cincinnati Financial Corporation and principal owner, director and chief executive officer of Skidmore Sales & Distributing Company Inc., which purchased property casualty insurance from our insurance subsidiaries for premiums totaling \$958,026.

-John F. Steele, Jr. is a director of Cincinnati Financial Corporation and chairman and chief executive officer of Hilltop Basic Resources Inc., which purchased property casualty insurance from our insurance subsidiaries for premiums totaling \$765,389.
+John F. Steele, Jr. is a director of Cincinnati Financial Corporation and chairman and chief executive officer of Hilltop Basic Resources Inc., which purchased property casualty insurance from our insurance subsidiaries for premiums totaling \$907,948.

 Larry R. Webb is a director of Cincinnati Financial Corporation and president, director and a principal owner of Webb Insurance Agency Inc., a privately owned insurance agency that represents a number of insurance companies, including our insurance subsidiaries.
-The company's insurance subsidiaries paid Webb Insurance Agency Inc. commissions of \$1,364,065 as compensation for selling the company's insurance products to the agency's clients.
+The company's insurance subsidiaries paid Webb Insurance Agency Inc. commissions of \$1,196,575 as compensation for selling the company's insurance products to the agency's clients.
 This agency does not advise the company on our insurance needs or sell insurance products or services to the company.

-Two independent directors and three executive officers, including our chief executive officer, have one or more immediate family members employed by the company in nonofficer positions.
-Each of these six associates has been employed by the company from one to 33 years.
-Compensation earned by each associate, consisting of salary, incentive bonus, stock-based compensation and perquisites ranges from \$120,227 to \$168,677, and was established by the company in accordance with our employment and compensation practices applicable to associates with equivalent qualifications and responsibilities and holding similar positions.
+One independent director and three executive officers, including our chief executive officer, have one or more immediate family members employed by the company in nonofficer positions.
+Each of these five associates has been employed by the company from three to 43 years.
+Compensation earned by each associate, consisting of salary, incentive bonus, stock-based compensation and perquisites ranges from \$121,754 to \$147,249 and was established by the company in accordance with our employment and compensation practices applicable to associates with equivalent qualifications and responsibilities and holding similar positions.